nully0x/taams-aau/README.md

-# African Academic Union - African Journal of Educational Technology
+# Adekunle Ajasin University - Akungbe Journal of Educational Technology

 A web application for managing and publishing academic journals.